home-assistant/supervisor/API.md

 ## Cluster

 It work like a mesh and exists no master node.
+We use JWE for encryption.

 ```json
 {